 The School Admissions Code sets out rules about which pupils state schools in England must prioritise for admission.
 It requires all schools to prioritise children who are or were in care.
 Such children are formally known as ‘looked after’ and ‘previously looked after’ children.
-This is to make sure the most vulnerable children in society are able to access school places easily.
+This is to make sure the most vulnerable children in society, many of whom have complex and poorly met needs, are able to access school places easily.
 But faith schools have a unique exemption from this rule.
 If they choose to, they can prioritise all children who ‘share the faith of the school’ over children who are or were in care but who do not.
 In other words, faith schools are allowed to relegate highly vulnerable children to the point that they won’t gain admission.

 After a comprehensive study of the admissions policies of every state-funded secondary school in England, Humanists UK found that:

 - 41% of all secondaries of a religious character discriminate against children who are or were in care ‘not of their faith’